Skip to content

 Percentage Calculator

 This calculator handles the four most common percentage operations in one tool: find a percentage of a number, determine what percent one number is of another, calculate percentage change, and compute percentage difference.
-Enter two values and get all four results instantly.
+Whether you’re figuring out a discount at checkout, tracking a stock gain, or grading a test, every one of those tasks comes down to one of these four formulas.
+Enter two values and get all four results at once — no switching between tools.

 How Percentages Are Calculated